Penn Vet Accelerates Community Impact through University of Pennsylvania’s 30th Annual Martin Luther King Jr. Day of Service

 “The Clinic was a wonderful opportunity to connect with our local Philadelphia community that may not otherwise have access to routine care for their pets,” said Professor of Surgery David Holt and faculty sponsor for the event.
 “By offering vaccinations and preventive care, we reduced the incidence of preventable infectious diseases, such as rabies, and improved the overall health of our pet population.”

-This annual community event supports and embodies the University’s strategic framework, In Principle and Practice.
+This annual Dog and Cat Wellness and Vaccination Clinic supports and embodies the University’s strategic framework, In Principle and Practice.

 Penn Vet students examine a dog during this year’s Martin Luther King Jr. Day of Service.